-- 8. Confirm the selection for deletion and click OK. - 9.
+- Availability Priority The priority number whenever a processor fails. - 7.
+Select Modify LPAR. - 8.
 Go to REQUESTS to confirm the status of the operation in the page.

 Toolkit developer reference

 There are a number of scenarios that are immediately available from the toolkit.
 These services that are delivered as part of this content pack can be used as starting points and as samples for developing new content.
 You can clone and adapt them to better fit your needs.